kumkee/jwtelm/README.md

 ### Frontend

-1. Navigate to the `frontend` directory.
+1. Navigate to the `frontend/` directory.
 2. Build the Elm app for production by running `make`.
-3. Serve the compiled Elm app by running `python -m http.server 8000` in the same directory.
+3. Serve the compiled Elm app by running `python -m http.server 8000` in `frontend/build/.
 4. Alternatively, you can run `elm reactor` under `frontend/` to see the result of the code instantly.

 - Note that `make` is for production and `elm reactor` is for reviewing.